alwyDev/tiputipu/README.md

 This is a ReactJS web based on Instagram.
 Users can register, login, post the images with caption and give comments to the posts.
+Using Firebase for login authentication, stored data and deployment.

 notes: